StevenXue98/GAIO.py/README.md

 # GAIO.py

 **GAIO.py** is a Python library for set-oriented analysis of dynamical systems.
-It is a port of [GAIO.jl](https://github.com/gaioguys/GAIO.jl) by Herwig, Junge, and Dellnitz.
+It is based on [GAIO.jl](https://github.com/gaioguys/GAIO.jl) by Herwig, Junge, and Dellnitz, and extends it with multi-GPU support.

 ## Why GAIO.py